-The Tektronix MSO Series decodes parallel buses using clocked or unclocked formats.
-For clocked decoding, the MSO determines the logic state of the bus at either the rising edge, falling edge or both edges of the signal you specify as the clock.
 This means only the valid transitions on the bus are shown, excluding any transitions that happen when the data is not valid.
-For unclocked decoding, the MSO decodes the bus at every sample point, showing every transition on the bus.
-When the MSO uses clocked decoding, the decoded bus display and event table are very similar to the state display of a logic analyzer.
-Since bus decoding is a post acquisition process, you have the flexibility to change the decoding format during analysis.
+For unclocked decoding, the oscilloscope decodes the bus at every sample point, showing every transition on the bus.
+When the oscilloscope uses clocked decoding, the decoded bus display and event table are very similar to the state display of a logic analyzer.
+Since bus decoding is a post-acquisition process, you have the flexibility to change the decoding format during analysis.

-The Tektronix MSO Series simultaneously decodes up to two to sixteen buses, depending on the model.
-The buses are defined as parallel or serial (IC, SPI, USB, CAN, LIN, FlexRay, RS-232/422/485/UART, Ethernet, MIL-STD-1553, and IS/LJ/RJ/TDM).
-The parallel bus is composed of any of the digital channels D0 through D15.
-The serial bus is composed of any of the analog channels 1 through 4 and the digital channels D0 through D15.
-The MSO2000B, MDO3000, and MDO/MSO4000B Series provides maximum design visibility by displaying up to four analog channels, four reference waveforms, one Math waveform, four buses and 16 digital channels at one time.
-The MSO5000B Series provides even greater analysis capabilities, with up to four Math waveforms and 16 buses at once.
+The Tektronix MDO/MSO Series simultaneously decodes up to two to sixteen buses, depending on the model.
+The buses are defined as parallel or serial (I2C, SPI, USB, CAN, LIN, FlexRay, RS-232/422/485/UART, Ethernet, MIL-STD-1553, and I2S/LJ/RJ/TDM).
+A parallel bus is composed of any of the digital channels D0 through D15.
+A serial bus is composed of any of the analog channels 1 through 4 and the digital channels D0 through D15.
+The MSO2000, MDO3000, and MDO4000 Series provide maximum design visibility by displaying up to four analog channels, four reference waveforms, one Math waveform, three buses and 16 digital channels at one time.
+The MSO5000 Series provides even greater analysis capabilities, with up to four Math waveforms and 16 buses at once.
+The 5 Series MSO provides up to 8 analog channels, up to 64 digital, and many math and decoded bus waveforms at once.